 By the time of the 1931 census in Palestine, Silwan had a population of 2553 Muslims, 124 Jews and 91 Christians.
 In the latter part of the twentieth century, Silwan grew northward towards Jerusalem, expanding from a small farming village into an urban neighbourhood.
 Today, Israel’s illegally constructed houses for Jewish settlers and demolition of Palestinian homes are threatening to change the demography of Silwan as part of their efforts to drive Palestinians out of East Jerusalem.

-Written by: Ibrahim Nazim
+_____________________________________________________________ Written by: Ibrahim Nazim

 24 September 2010, Friday